 Forecast approach

 The amount of departmental spending is largely at the discretion of the Treasury, so unlike most of our fiscal forecasts, our DEL spending forecasts are not produced via one or more forecasting models.
 Instead, the starting point is the total budget for departmental spending – and how this is split across departments – that was set at the most recent Spending Review and any subsequent changes to those plans.
-The latest detailed departmental plans for the years 2022-23 to 2024-25 were initially set at the 2021 Spending Review.
-For the years that have not yet been covered by the latest Spending Review (i.e. 2025-26 to 2028-29 in our latest forecast), the Government sets the overall current and capital DEL spending totals in each Budget or Spring Statement.
+The latest detailed departmental plans for the years 2024-25 to 2025-26 were initially set at the 2024 Autumn Budget.
+For the years that have not yet been covered by the latest Spending Review (2026-27 to 2029-30 in our latest forecast), the Government sets the overall resource and capital DEL spending totals in each Budget or Spring Statement.

-In autumn forecasts, our current-year underspends forecasts are measured against initial plans for the year, as set out in Public Expenditure Statistical Analyses (PESA).
-(The PESA plans specify any additional spending carried forward into the current year – for example, under Budget Exchange – and also set out the Treasury’s central reserves.)
+In autumn forecasts, our in-year underspend forecasts are measured against initial plans for the year, as set out in Public Expenditure Statistical Analyses (PESA).
+(The PESA plans specify any additional spending carried forward into the current year – for example, under Budget Exchange – and set out the level of the Treasury’s central reserves.)
 In spring forecasts, these initial plans have been superseded by final plans set out in Supplementary Estimates (usually published in February).
-Those final plans will include underspends that are surrendered for the current year, and any allocations from the Treasury’s central reserves.
-At that closing stage of the year, we will also know departments’ own forecasts of spending against their final plans, which they submit to the Treasury in February.
-We still express underspends against the initial PESA plans, but our forecasts are now informed by the final plans and the latest news on likely underspending against those plans.
+Those final plans will include underspends that departments are surrendering for the current year, and any allocations to departments from the Treasury’s central reserves.
+At that closing stage of the year, we will also know departments’ forecasts of spending against their final plans, which they submit to the Treasury in February.
+We still express underspends or overspends against the initial PESA plans, but our forecasts are now informed by the final plans and the latest news on likely underspending or overspending against those plans.

-When explaining changes to our DEL forecasts, we separate them into three types to try to make it clear when the changes are the result of Government policy decisions.
+When explaining changes to our DEL forecasts, we separate them into three categories to try to make it clear when the changes are the result of Government policy decisions.
 We distinguish between:

-- Policy decisions: any changes to DELs that the Government chooses to make that are not covered by either of the two categories listed above, including any changes we make to underspending assumptions in response to those policy changes.
+Policy decisions: any changes to DELs that the Government chooses to make that are not covered by either of the two categories listed above.
 We also include Government decisions to allocate more or less DEL spending to the PSCE/PSGI elements or to other parts of DEL, since these decisions affect the deficit.

 The direct contribution of departmental spending to GDP

 The economic splits of DEL spending are taken from OSCAR, which is the database used by the Treasury to collect financial data from across the public sector, including departments’ spending outturns and plans.
-The economic splits of DELs are only available on OSCAR for the years covered by DEL settlements, and departments need some time to finalise and reflect their final detailed spending plans on OSCAR after their DEL totals are set in a Spending Review.
+The economic splits of DELs are only available on OSCAR for the years covered by DEL settlements, and departments finalise and reflect their final detailed spending plans on OSCAR after their DEL totals are set in a Spending Review.
 For years of the fiscal forecast where details of DEL spending are not available on OSCAR (currently 2025-26 onwards), we produce our own forecast of the economic allocation of DEL spending.
-Growth in spending on wages and salaries is linked to the growth in related spending areas (shown in a detailed forecast table on our website), whereas the remaining economic categories are allocated as constant shares of the remaining budget, relative to the final year for which plans exist (currently 2024-25).
+Growth in spending on wages and salaries is linked to the growth in related spending areas (shown in a supplementary spending table on our website), whereas the remaining economic categories are allocated as constant shares of the remaining budget, relative to the final year for which plans exist (currently 2025-26).

 Back to top